Our aggressive and experienced veterans law attorneys will fight for you.

 Veterans frequently express confusion and frustration about both service connection and the evaluation of back conditions.
 Since back conditions can affect all aspects of a Veteran’s life, this article will provide clarity about VA disability ratings for back pain and how to maximize VA benefits for conditions that affect the back and spine.

-Applying for and receiving the correct disability compensation from the VA for back conditions connected to your time in service can be difficult.
+Applying for and receiving the correct VA disability benefits for back conditions connected to your time in service can be difficult.

 Whether you have problems proving your back problems are related to service or proving to the VA just how debilitating your back injury is, you may find yourself needing assistance when applying for VA disability compensation for injuries to your back.